 The Victims Resource Center 71 North Franklin Street Wilkes-Barre, PA 18701 (570) 823-0765

 If a complainant requests to remain confidential after the University receives notice of a sexual misconduct report, the University will give serious consideration to that request.
 Generally, the University will seek to honor the request of the complainant not to proceed to a Title IX investigation and to remain confidential.
 The Title IX Coordinator will consider a number of factors in deciding whether the request can be honored, including the seriousness of the infraction; the complainant’s age whether there have been previous complaints about the respondent; and whether there is a safety risk to the complainant or the Wilkes community.
-Should the University, in weighing such factors, determine it must proceed, the University will explain its rationale to the complainant and make sure that the complainant is offered a support person throughout the process.
+Should the University, in weighing such factors, determine it must proceed, the University will explain its rationale to the complainant and make sure that the complainant is aware that they can have a support person assist them throughout the process (if they wish to participate).
 The complainant will not be required to participate in the process as a prerequisite to the University proceeding.

-Upon a report of a Title IX concern, the University will work with the complainant to put interim measures in place to ensure a safe, hostile free environment for the student.
+Upon a report of a Title IX concern, the University will work with the complainant and respondent to put interim measures in place to ensure a safe, hostile free environment for the students.
 Following an investigation and a determination that conduct prohibited by Title IX occurred, more permanent accommodations and safety measures may be implemented.
 Accommodations and safety measures (including interim measures) could include: